worldforge/worldforge/README.md

 cmake --build --preset conan-release --target dox
 ```

+### Building libraries

+By default, all components will be built and only the server and client will be installed.
+However, you can force
+installation of libs also either by setting the CMake variable "NO_LIBS_INSTALL" to "FALSE", or by invoking CMake in the
+directory of the lib you want to build.

 ## Dependencies

 We use Conan for our dependency handling.
 If you're developing locally you can issue this command to setup both a "